openspatial/openspatial-windows/README.md

 Welcome to the Open Spatial Windows Service.
 Here are some basic instructions to get you started.

-The package you received will contain 2 items
+The package you received will contain 3 folders

-NodSetup.exe - an executable to install the Nod service OpenSpatialExampleApplication - a Visual Studio 2013 example project, showcasing how to integrate with the Nod DLL
+Nod Installer - Directory which contains the installation files Nod Plugin Source - The Nod Plugin to integrate Nod with any Visual Studio project OpenSpatialExampleApplication - a Visual Studio 2013 example project, showcasing how to integrate with the Nod Plugin

-Note: most of these operations must be done as administrator.
-If you encounter errors please check you are running everything as an administrator before contacting us.

 Part 1: Installing the service

-Right-click NodSetup.exe and select ‘Run as Administrator’ This will create a directory called NodConfig in your ‘c:\Program Files\’ folder Installer only works when mapped with a C drive.
-If your computer setup is different, please contact us at support@hellonod.com.
-We will fix this shortly.
+Run setup.exe in the Nod Installer Directory

 Part 2: Starting the Service and Using the NodConfig application

 Connect all your rings to your PC via Bluetooth

-Note: If you connect new rings please close and reopen the NodConfig application to use them.

-Open NodConfig.exe (Run as Administrator) NodConfig.exe will be located at ‘c:\Program Files\NodConfig’
-This will start the OpenSpatialService
+The Nod Configuration App should start automatically after installation.
-Click Refresh to list your connected rings
+Click the refresh button to see your rings and select settings to modify a ring.
-If you select a ring and click settings you can change some settings of the ring

 Note: Updating firmware is not supported on windows yet.
 The UI elements for updating firmware will not do anything